My books, wherever they reach,

 – WORLDS OF SPIRIT

-About the period of the creation of the painting series Worlds: In the second (1960) and third (1997) edition of his book, 'The Painter Bô Yin Râ', Rudolf Schott writes about the paintings: "Bô Yin Râ painted these works in Görlitz (around 1920 to 1922) both for himself and those close to him who understood." (p.
+paintings: "Bô Yin Râ created these compositions in Görlitz (approximately 1920 to 1922) for himself and those close to him who understood." (p.
 126).
 This information was valid for many decades.

-Amazingly, Schott himself wrote in the first edition (1927) of the book referred to above, which Bô Yin Râ still could go through: "Bô Yin Râ painted most of these compositions a long time ago – some almost a quarter of a century ago – ..."
-We can be assured that the majority of the Worlds paintings evolved soon after the beginning of the twentieth Century, with the first, still hidden writings of the spiritual textbook (Hortus conclusus and The Path of My Pupils, final chapters).
-In addition the pentagonal signature visible today on all Worlds paintings with the initials of his spiritual name – that he only received 1912/1913 in Greece – must have been added, in most cases, retrospectively.
-In fact, even the illustrations in the first edition (1922) of the book Worlds do not have this pentagonal signature.
+Remarkably, Schott himself writes in the first edition (1927) of the aforementioned book, which Bô Yin Râ was still able to review: "Bô Yin Râ painted most of these compositions a long time ago – some nearly a quarter of a century ago ..."
+We can therefore now be certain that most of the Worlds paintings were created soon after the beginning of the 20th century with the first, still hidden writings of the spiritual teachings (Hortus conclusus and The Path of My Pupils, each in the concluding chapter).
+Additionally, it can be inferred that the pentagonal signature with the initials of the spiritual name, which Bô Yin Râ only received in Greece in 1912/1913, must have been added later to most of the paintings.
+In fact, even the pictures in the first edition (1922) of the book Worlds of Spirit do not yet feature this pentagonal signature.

 * * *